 Teaching: We all teach in the photovoltaics class of the Advanced Materials and Energy Program (AMEP) of the University of Amsterdam.
 In our classes we create an atmosphere of collaboration and trust, making everyone feel welcome and seen.
 We explicitly express the values of inclusiveness that we have established at LMPV.
 As a result, a large fraction (typically 50%) of the master’s students in the PV course select LMPV to carry out their master’s internship project.

-Our team of group leaders and female associates: We are a group of four group leaders (three men, one woman), three of which were hired as tenure-track group leaders.
-While funds were limited to further extend the number of groups (and thus balance the gender distribution) we have actively searched for female partners whom we have incorporated into our program as guests: Prof. Elizabeth von Hauff (VU), and Dr. Paula Bronsveld (TNO).
+Our team of group leaders and female associates: We are a group of five group leaders (three men, two woman), four of which (two men, two women) were hired as tenure-track group leaders.
+While funds were limited to further extend the number of groups (and thus fully balance the gender distribution) we have actively searched for female partners whom we have incorporated into our program as guests: Prof. Elizabeth von Hauff (VU), and Dr. Paula Bronsveld (TNO).
 They were offered an office at AMOLF to enhance interaction with the LMPV program.

 Female (inter-)national collaborators: For our collaborations we actively search for female group leaders.
-We have ongoing collaborations with Professors Angèle Reinders (UT, TUE), Maria Loi (RUG), Katerina Newell (UvA), Anna Fontcuberta i Morral (EPFL), Martina Schmid (Univ.
-Duisburg/Essen), Jenny Nelson (Imperial College London), Shujuan Huang (UNSW, Sydney), Anito Ho Baillie (Univ.
-Sydney), Annamaria Petrozza (IIT Milan), Jovana Milic (EPFL) and Eline Hutter (UU).
-These all serve as a source of inspiration for the female talent in our department and in this way help them consider an academic career.
+We have ongoing collaborations with Professors Maria Loi (RUG), \Anna Fontcuberta i Morral (EPFL), Giulia Tagliabue (EPFL), Jovana Milic (EPFL0, Martina Schmid (Univ.
+Duisburg/Essen), Sophie Meuret (CEMES), Jenny Nelson (Imperial College London), Shujuan Huang (UNSW, Sydney), Anito Ho Baillie (Univ.
+Sydney), Annamaria Petrozza (IIT Milan),and Eline Hutter (UU).
+They all serve as a source of inspiration for the female talent in our department and in this way help them consider an academic career.

 Role models: We make sure senior female LMPV team members can serve as a role model for other women in our organization by assigning them to institutional tasks that are visible, such as chairing the colloquium.
 When one of us took a sabbatical leave, a female PhD student and postdoc were asked to serve as interim group leader during the absence, thus forming leadership role models.